contrarythought/server/README.md

 # server
-Learning socket programming by programming a simple server that receives and responds to client requests
+Web server that gives you the time.
+This is a project to learn about networking and UNIX sockets.